terminusdb/terminusdb/README.md

 ### Microservices API

-TerminusDB is organised to be _web native_ which means that all actions and activities are easily automated via a RESTful JSON-LD API.
+Terminus Server is organised to be _web native_ which means that all actions and activities are easily automated via a RESTful JSON-LD API.

-The Server API is documented [here](https://github.com/terminusdb/terminusdb/blob/master/API.md).
+The Server API is documented [here](https://github.com/terminusdb/terminus-server/blob/master/API.md).

 ### WOQL